spree/spree/guides/content/developer/core/products.markdown

 Variant records can track some individual properties regarding a variant, such as height, width, depth, and cost price.
-These properties are unique to each variant, and so are different from [Product Properties](/developer/core/models/product_properties), which apply to all variants of that product.
+These properties are unique to each variant, and so are different from <%= link_to "Product Properties", "products", "product-properties" %>, which apply to all variants of that product.

 ### Master Variants